YilmazBatal/YilmazBatal/README.md

 # Yo, Yılmaz here👋

-## Developing Mobile Games and interested in economics and trading.
+## Developing Mobile Games also interested in economics and trading.
+- Even tho i declined microsoft's job offer, it doesn't mean i will decline yours! (pls hire me)
+- 🔭 Check out my website [website] and PlayStore [PlayStore]

-# "Cowie - Your Virtual Pet" publishing soon!!!
+### "Cowie - Your Virtual Pet" publishing soon!!!
 (90/90)
-## Code will be publishing on here so you can mock my code.
+- Code will be publishing on here so you can MOCK my code 💀

-- Even tho i declined microsoft's job offer, it doesn't mean i will decline yours!
-- 🔭 Check out my website [website] and PlayStore [PlayStore]

 ### Favorite Language and Tools: